 And now comes the misunderstanding.
-When the Trio went back to their land they decided to build an altar.
-But when their brothers on the other side of the Jordan discovered that the altar was built their assumption was that the Trio had backslidden and that they were planning to serve some god other than the true and living God.
-They were concerned that God would punish all of the Israelites for what they thought were the misdeeds of the Trio.
-And the “west-siders” were not about to allow that to happen.
+When the Reubenites, Gadites and 1/2 tribe of Manasseh (I will call them the Trio for brevity) went back to the Eastside, they decided to build an altar.
+When their brothers on the Westside discovered that the altar was built they assumed that the Trio had backslidden and that they were planning to serve some god other than the true and living God.
+They were concerned that God would punish all of the Israelites for what they thought were the misdeeds of the Trio and the Westsiders were not about to allow that to happen.
 Joshua 22: 11-12 says they were actually preparing to go to war against their family members, the Trio.

 Plans to start a war against their brothers